-- (1) Assumes shares will be sold in this offering at an initial public offering price of \$ per share for net proceeds of approximately \$ million after deducting the underwriting discounts and estimated organizational and offering expenses of approximately \$ million and the sale of common stock in our concurrent private placement.
+(1) Assumes 20,000,000 shares will be sold in this offering at an initial public offering price of \$15.00 per share for net proceeds of approximately \$ million after deducting the underwriting discounts and estimated organizational and offering expenses of approximately \$ million and the sale of common stock in our concurrent private placement.
 The common stock sold in our concurrent private placement will be sold without payment of any underwriting discounts.
+Shares sold to certain investors in private funds managed by affiliates of Angelo, Gordon will be purchased by the underwriters from us at a reduced underwriting discount but will be sold to investors at the same price per share as all other purchasers in this offering.
+This information assumes that no shares are purchased by such investors.
+See "Use of Proceeds."

-See "Use of Proceeds." - (2) Does not include the underwriters' option to purchase up to additional shares of common stock. - (3) Does not include (i) shares of restricted common stock to be granted to our executive officers and other employees of our Manager under our equity incentive plan upon the completion of this offering, (ii) shares of restricted common stock to be granted to our independent directors under our equity incentive plan upon the completion of this offering or (iii) shares of our common stock available for future grant under our equity incentive plan.
-See "Management-Equity Incentive Plan."
+(2) Does not include the underwriters' option to purchase up to additional 3,000,000 shares of common stock.

+(3) Does not include 60,000 shares of restricted common stock to be granted to our independent directors and our Manager under our equity incentive plans upon the completion of this offering or 490,000 shares of our common stock available for future grant under our equity incentive plans.
+See "Management-Equity Incentive Plans."